 For example, if you work in Malibu selling waterfront homes and love surfing, make a headline like “Malibu Area Realtor Since 2006 | Surfer since 1986.”
 Alternatively, mention accomplishments (“Voted the Best Malibu Realtor by Malibu Magazine”) or highlight your focus area (“Malibu Waterfront Homes Expert at Keller Williams”).

 Not only does your headline work for you by showing off your skills, but you can also change it anytime to reflect your real estate business better.
 Just be sure to keep National Association of REALTORS (NAR) and state licensing disclosure regulations in mind when writing your headline or adding your job title to LinkedIn.
-If you’re not sure what your official title is, ask your managing broker or reach out to your Realtor association for advice.
+If you’re not sure what your official title is, ask your managing broker or reach out to your real estate agent association for advice.

 4. Write a Compelling Summary & Choose a URL

 After you add a professional headshot, background and headline to your profile, write a compelling summary and choose a URL.
 For your profile summary, draft a concise description of your approach to real estate, details about your brokerage or other relevant details.
 Your goal is to get leads to call or connect with you, so highlighting career achievements briefly can also help.